 Every once in awhile, I’m reminded that deep in its soul, New York is really a small town.
 Like the day that I lost my friends’ cat.
 She slipped out an open door at my apartment one evening while I was cat sitting and after a sleepless night worrying that maybe she’d hopped the garden fence and gotten trapped in the condo construction site a few doors down, I turned to the neighborhood’s go-to resource: posting flyers on lampposts, signal boxes and trees along the street.

-It seems counter-intuitive in these days of instant communication and iPhone apps, but the best way to spread the word about what’s happening the neighborhood is still to post a simple, low-tech flyer on the lamppost.
-It’s the way we find out about stoop sales (each and every one “huge” and “fabulous,” block parties and movie shoots that will affect parking, warnings to neighbors about street crime and heart-wrenching images of missing persons.
+It seems counterintuitive in these days of instant communication, but the best way to spread the word about what’s happening the neighborhood is still to post a simple, low-tech flyer on the lamppost.
+It’s the way we find out about stoop sales (each and every one “huge” and “fabulous”), block parties and movie shoots that will affect parking, warnings to neighbors about street crime and heart-wrenching images of missing persons.
 The very low-tech process makes sense in a city of walkers, where information can be easily passed along to those whose daily activities take them along similar paths.
 And it’s not just my current Brooklyn neighborhood.
 Flyers were popular ways to announce parties and gallery events when I lived in Chelsea; flyers encountered on a stroll through the Upper West Side recently revealed that one particular block had experienced a wave of brazen daylight robberies.

 The number of flyers has dwindled somewhat in recent years, aided by whatever mysterious forces remove them from the posts where they used to remain layered in colorful collages, to the point where it was difficult to tell which events were upcoming and which were weeks old.
 I wondered about that after the cat fiasco played out and I went around to take down my own flyers, finding that some had been maliciously ripped off and thrown to the ground.
 Who would do that?
 And why?
 I’d seen no sign of the neighborhood’s self-designated lamppost patrolman, who wanders the streets on weekends, viciously tearing down just-posted notices about bake sales, school benefits and tag sales, all the while muttering under his breath about illegal activities.
 Maybe people are just tired of the clutter.
 Park Slope’s plethora of street posts was even parodied a few years ago by an artist who went around putting up flyers for “Lost Pen Cap” and “Lost Pencil,” complete with a hand-drawn illustration and little tear-off tabs with the contact number to call with information.

 Of course, there are other forces at work.
-Instant message and Internet posts, like the hyperlocal pet-rescue site that helped out by posting a photo and description for me, pass along tips at the speed of light.
-Their collective usefulness is of little doubt in situations when time is of the essence—like a lost diabetic pet.
+Instant messages and Internet posts, like the hyperlocal pet-rescue site that helped out by posting a photo and description for me, pass along tips at the speed of light.
+Their collective usefulness is of little doubt in situations when time is of the essence — like a lost diabetic pet.
 FidoBrooklyn.com responded quickly to my initial inquiry and within minutes of posting a lost notice, I got a couple leads from well-meaning, if ultimately unhelpful locals who passed on info about cat sightings a half-mile away.